TL;DR

 - Each competitor’s feature list, pulled from their current website / docs the same day

-- The 5 features your buyer says they care most about (from sales calls, not your guess)
+- The 5 features your buyer says they care most about (from sales calls and reviews, not your guess)

 - The 5 deal-loss reasons sales has reported in the last 90 days